Banwari Lal Sharma: Relationship with other political figures

 In a remarkable electoral battle in the 1993 Legislative election, Sharma defeated the former Chief Minister, Vasundhara Raje Scindia.
 The 1993 election was the first instance, since independence, where the House of Scindia had to face defeat.
 Post 2018, despite past electoral rivalry, a notable closeness developed between Sharma, his son Ashok, and Vasundhara Raje Scindia.

 Personal life and legacy

 Banwari Lal Sharma inherited politics to become a political figure and the patriarch of the Jagan family.
 His father Jagannath Prasad Sharma was considered the Chanakya of politics and had very close relations with the then Prime Minister Jawaharlal Nehru and Indira Gandhi.
 On multiple occasions, the Prime Ministers have visited his residence.

-His son, Ashok Sharma, was a recognised and senior figure in the BJP before his untimely death in 2022.
-His nephew, Ritesh Sharma, was the chairman of Dholpur Council, and candidate in the 2023 Rajasthan Legislative Assembly election.
-His daughter-in-law Neerja Sharma was also a BJP candidate in the 2023 Rajasthan Legislative Assembly election.

 Beyond politics, Sharma's influence spanned across as the leader of Brahmin society in North India.
 His reach and impact are visible across states as far as Madhya Pradesh, Rajasthan, Uttar Pradesh, Haryana and Delhi.

-Referred affectionately as ‘MLA Saheb’ by the public, Sharma was very sociable.
-His opponents gave him respect and its claimed later would come to Sharma for advice.

 Sharma died on 23 October 2024, at the age of 84.